Hypercubed/dynamo/README.md

 });
 ```

 The resulting function has the same runtime behavior.
-However, we notice two issues:
+However, we notice three issues:

 1) The input parameter types are redundantly defined, once for TypeScript and once for `typed-function`.
-2) The resulting function `fn` has a TypeScript type of `any`, and therefore provides no type safety.
+2) We must explicitly add the obvious type check of `instanceof Fish`.
-3) We must explicitly add the obvious type check of `instanceof Fish`.
+3) The resulting function `fn` has a TypeScript type of `any`, and therefore provides no type safety.

-Issue #2 can be solved by typing the resulting function:
+This last issue can be solved by typing the resulting function:

 ```ts
 const signatures = {